 Your legal relationship won't extend only to the people with whom you share housing.
 When you lease a home, for example, you'll have legal obligations not only to each other, but also to your landlord.
 If you live in a planned community (for example, a condominium or cohousing complex), you'll have to follow its rules and restrictions.
 You'll also have to follow the zoning laws and building codes of your local government.

 There are a number of ways to own real estate in shared housing arrangements.
-Here, we provide a brief overview of the most common arrangements for different types of shared housing, to help you start thinking about how you'll own and finance your shared home.
+Below, we provide a brief overview of the most common ones for different types of shared housing, to help you start thinking about how you'll own and finance your shared home.
+First, however, it's worth considering what you're looking for from this arrangement.

-Rate each of the following priorities by circling a number
+Rate each of the following priorities for your shared housing by circling a number

 (1 = least important; 5 = most important).